renatogusani/SpaceXplorer/README.md

 - [x] Create an "error 404" page for invalid locations on site
 - [x] Create an "Astronomy Picture of the Day" tab on site and link to [`NASA APOD API`](https://apod.nasa.gov/apod/astropix.html)
 - [x] Create short 20-second [`Project Trailer`](https://motionarray.com/premiere-pro-templates/epic-space-trailer-83446/)
-- [ ] Analyse and run ML algorithms on SpaceX API with Python and Anaconda tools
+- [x] Analyse and run ML algorithms on SpaceX API with Python and Anaconda tools
-- [ ] Migrate the SpaceX API to GraphQL and create a basic app with ML to showcase landing/launch predictions
 - [ ] Host Live Stats from API to site 'Statistics' tab
-- [ ] Create and edit 10-page+ IEEE technical paper on the findings
+- [ ] Create and edit 30-page+ IEEE technical paper on the findings
 - [ ] Document key aspects of IEEE report on home tab of site, such as KDD Methdology

 <!-- LICENSE -->